altaga/EffiSend-Solana/README.md

       <img src="https://i.ibb.co/Xk2C53N/Screenshot-20220811-214729.png" width="32%"> <img src="https://i.ibb.co/P6skMgt/Screenshot-20220811-214735.png" width="32%"> <img src="https://i.ibb.co/n1tBW2M/Screenshot-20220811-214640.png" width="32%">

-- Thanks to Solana we can also make transfers directly between Solana Wallets or with Solana Pay.
+- Through Solana we can also make transfers directly between Solana Wallets or with Solana Pay.

   - First we must click on the QR code at the top.

     <img src="https://i.ibb.co/fFXPsbG/image.png" width="32%">

   - We must select if we want to Recieve or Scan/NFC (by default the app opens the Recieve option).
-En el caso de esta main app se permite el pago mediante NFC a nuestra POS como parte de la adopcion de esta tecnologia en los pagos tradicionales.
+In the case of this main app, payment is allowed through NFC to our POS as part of the adoption of this technology in traditional payments.

     <img src="https://i.ibb.co/vHbY94j/Screenshot-20220811-214942.png" width="32%">
     <img src="https://i.ibb.co/5KFtn8Z/vlcsnap-2022-08-11-21h56m11s720.png" width="32%">